smishra2/Gestart/README.md

 - Follow better design principles, including reusable OO design
 - Improve UI and overall app experience
 - Incorporate outside Android libraries for both UX as well as backend functionality

+In the near future, I would like to do an overhaul of the app, redesigning it into a full home-screen launcher replacement.